Roofing dumpster rental in Los Angeles

 Roofing Tear-off Dumpster Sizing by Squares

-How big a container do you actually need for a Los Angeles roof tear-off?
-The rule is simple: for asphalt shingles, budget two-thirds of a cubic yard per square.
-Most jobs fit in a 20-yard container; our low-wall roll-off makes loading easier.
-We manage the tonnage, and it keeps your site clean; call (818) 671-0916 for details.
+How big a roll-off do you actually need for a 25-square tear-off in Los Angeles?
+The math is simple: for asphalt shingles, budget two-thirds of a cubic yard per square; a 20-yard container handles most residential jobs.
+Our low-wall roll-off makes loading easy; we monitor total tonnage to ensure every load stays within the legal limit.

 15-Yard Roofing Dumpster